 On the right side Strunz would come in to replace Reuter, a player who was far more attack minded but who’s athleticism gave Germany the support of working back as well as forward.
 Hassler worked well with Strunz to overload the right wing area, thus ensuring the aging Donadoni would have to continually track back.

 Sammer, who had enjoyed many attacking runs in the early games, would play far deeper in this match and would be tasked with bringing the ball out the back to create central overloads against Italy’s two man midfield.
 To compliment this Moller dropped much deeper that the first two games, picking up possession before making attacking forward passes into Bobic or Klinsmann.

-- Ziege was a constant threat on the left wing, flanked on the inside by Eilts who offered the base of midfield & often covered Ziege to afford him more freedom.
+Ziege continued to be Germany’s most consistent performer through his attack play on the left wing, once again flanked on the inside by Eilts who offered protection at the base of the midfield.

 WHAT DO THE NUMBERS TELL US?